Mamadee Nyepon

 Mamadee Nyepon (born April 26, 1992) is an Ivorian footballer who last played for the Carolina Dynamo in the Premier Development League.

 Career

-Youth, College and Amateur
+Youth, college and amateur

 Nyepon played four years of college soccer at the High Point University between 2011 and 2014.

 Nyepon also appeared for Premier Development League side Carolina Dynamo in from 2012 to 2014.

 Professional

 Nyepon signed for North American Soccer League side Carolina RailHawks on April 16, 2015.
+Nyepon was named after German singer Mamadee.